JackyUT2023/project3-group8/README.md

 - Total state revenue of Museums and then a correlation of number of museums and revenue

 Specific type of Javascript library not used in class

-additional library to include - Bideo.js - Background running video
+additional library to include - Bideo.js - Background running video, Plyr